 Boxes of Delight Object Loans

-Since 2004 Boxes of Delight have been providing original and high quality replica historical artifacts to schools across the North East of England.
+Since 2004 Boxes of Delight have been providing original and high quality replica historical artefacts to schools across the North East of England.
 From 2007 onward we have received funding from the John George Joicey Bequest to ensure that the quality of our boxes and the range of topics available meet the needs of our audience.
 Since the introduction of this funding in 2007 our service has reached over a quarter of a million users.

 Predominantly our members are schools, however anyone can become a member and loan boxes.
 Recently we have been working with our Outreach department to bring to the service a range of Community Boxes.
 These have been developed by one of our communities officers to ensure that they meet the needs of the groups who will borrow them.

 Which Box Should I Borrow?

 Our school boxes are very much developed with the National Curriculum in mind.
 As the curriculum changes, our boxes change.

 Our community boxes cover topics that may not be linked to certain time periods.
 For example, the childhood boxes have a range of artifacts from across the ages.